Home » Home Styling Tips » How to Decorate an Open Concept Home

 Is open concept going out of style?

-While open concept is still going strong, many folks are expressing their struggles with this layout making it seem like it might be going out of style.
+While open concept floor plans are still going strong, many folks are expressing their struggles with this layout making it seem like it might be going out of style.
 I’ve also noticed that new builds are include a little bit more definition, maybe not completely closed off separate rooms but areas that feel more defined.
 Saying it’s going out of style might be a stretch, but I definitely think it’s not as popular as it once was.

-Disadvantages of open floor plan?
+What are disadvantages of open floor plan?

 We’ve skimmed over them here, but disadvantages of an open floor plan include difficulty decorating, lack of privacy, increased noise throughout the house, and more room but less functionality.
 Open floor plans seem to have benefits for certain stages of life, like perhaps when kids are really young or for someone who routinely hosts large gatherings.